coreinfrastructure/best-practices-badge/doc/security.md

   the English source text.
-* After synchronization, and on every test run (including deployment to a tier), *every* text segment (including English) is checked, including to ensure that *only* a whitelisted set of HTML tags and attributes (at most) are included in every text.
+* After synchronization, and on every test run (including deployment to a tier), *every* text segment (including English) is checked, including to ensure that *only* an allowlisted set of HTML tags and attributes (at most) are included in every text.
 The tests will fail, and the system will not be deployed, if any other tags or attributes are used.
   This set does not include dangerous tags such as &lt;script&gt;.